hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/691_scc_vi.md

 When the mind is merged, that state is perceived.
 I say it is "perceived," because there is no other word to express that state.
 Language cannot express that state.
-Shankaracharya has styled it "Transcendent Perception" (Aparokshânubhuti).
+Shankaracharya has styled it "Transcendent Perception" (Aparokshānubhuti).
 Even after that transcendent perception Avataras descend to the relative plane and give glimpses of that — therefore it is said that the Vedas and other scriptures have originated from the perception of Seers.
 The case of